isprojects/mstform/README.md

 If you have a form with a lot of fields in the UI you want to split it up into multiple tabs or menu entries.
 Each tab is a coherent set of related fields.
+But if the underlying model instance is saved as a whole, you need to be able to show validation issues in other tabs.
+You can do this using groups.

 You can express such groups using `Group`: